Memeplexx/CCI-Assignment/README.md

+# Prerequisites
+Please install
+* Node
+* Angular cli
+* Yarn
 # Installation
-After cloning the repository, please `yarn` to install dependencies.
+After cloning the repository, navigate into the project, and enter `yarn` to install dependencies.

+# Set Github Access Token
+* Go to https://github.com/settings/tokens, click 'Generate new token', enter a 'note', and click the 'generate new token' button (Note: no additional scopes need to be added)
+* Go to `src/environments/environment.ts` and paste the token under the `githubAccessToken` key.
+Note: usually the access token would be secured server-side and would only be exposed to authenticated users.
+This is beyond the scope of this assignment.
 # Run development server
 Run  `ng serve`